- Pulmonary Agents

 BZ is a solid that can persist in the environment for 3 to 4 weeks.
 Mass casualties would likely result from inhalation of aerosolized BZ, although the compound can also be dissolved and placed on a surface in the environment from which it can be absorbed through the skin.

-People exposed to BZ have dry mouth and skin and dilated pupils (causing blurring of vision), and their body temperature may become dangerously high (hyperthermia).
+People exposed to BZ have dry mouth and skin,dilated pupils (causing blurring of vision), and usually rapid heartbeat.
+Their body temperature may also become dangerously high (hyperthermia).
 They may become lethargic and then develop hallucinations in which they see or hear things.
 The hallucinations are typically concrete and easily describable (for example, voices of people they know, imaginary television programs, sharing of imaginary cigarettes, or odd shapes).
 Speech may be slurred, and people often pick at their skin or clothes.
 Stupor and coma may last hours to days, but people gradually recover.

 BZ exposure cannot be detected through laboratory tests.
 Doctors suspect exposure in people who develop symptoms without having taken a drug that has anticholinergic side effects (see Anticholinergic: What Does It Mean?).